SamuelClucas/bocs/docs/README.md

 # Docs

-This project demands cultivation of new skills:
+This project demands the cultivation of new skills:
 - learn Rust
 - learn wgpu
 - learn winit